-Geological modeling of non-mineralized features, such as structural blocks and alteration parameters, of the Arista, Switchback and Alta Gracia deposits, which began in 2022, need additional work and interpretation to assist target identification of additional mineralized structures, such as the recently discovered Three Sisters (2022) and Gloria (2023) vein systems.
+The ongoing geological modeling of non-mineralized features, such as structural blocks and alteration parameters, of the Arista, Switchback, Three Sisters and Alta Gracia deposits, which began in 2022, requires additional work and interpretation.
+This effort aims to assist in identifying additional mineralized structures and extensions of known mineralized structures, such as those in the recently discovered Three Sisters vein system.